Mutual Fund Returns

 6. Annual return: This is simply the return earned from a scheme between January 1st and December 31st of a particular year.

 7. Trailing return: It denotes the annualized return over a specific trailing period, concluding today.
 For instance, if a mutual fund scheme's NAV today stands at Rs.100, and it was Rs.60 three years ago, the formula for calculating the trailing return in Microsoft Excel would be (Today's NAV / NAV at the beginning of the trailing period) ^ (1/Trailing Period) - 1.
 Hence, the three-year trailing return would amount to 18.6%.
-Similarly, if the scheme's NAV five years ago was Rs.50, the five-year trailing return would be 14.9%.
+Similarly, if the scheme's NAV five years ago was Rs.50, the five-year trailing return would be 14.9%.Read more about the difference between trailing and rolling returns in mutual funds.

-8. Rolling returns: It represent a mutual fund scheme's annualized returns over a defined period, such as daily, weekly, or monthly.
+8. Rolling returns: It represent a mutual fund scheme's annualised returns over a defined period, such as daily, weekly, or monthly.
 These returns are compared with the scheme's benchmark or fund category until the conclusion of the designated duration.
 Benchmarks could include Nifty, CNX - Midcap, CNX - 500, BSE - 200, BSE - Midcap, while fund categories might encompass midcap funds, large cap funds, balanced funds, diversified equity funds, among others.

 9. Compound Annual Growth Rate (CAGR): It serves as a method for computing returns from mutual fund investments held for more than a year.
 This approach mitigates short-term fluctuations and volatility in the Net Asset Value (NAV) of the funds.
 The CAGR calculation assumes a steady pace of investment growth.
 To manually calculate the Compound Annual Growth Rate (CAGR), the equation is as follows: